LupoSun/CS194_Ecom_GreenAgent/README.md

 # E-commerce Auto-Shopping Green Agent

-A benchmark evaluation agent for testing AI agents' ability to predict grocery shopping behavior and use e-commerce APIs effectively.
+A benchmark evaluation agent for testing AI agents' ability to predict grocery shopping behavior and use e-commerce APIs.

-> **🎯 For AgentBeats Users:** This is a production-ready green agent that evaluates shopping prediction capabilities.
+> **For AgentBeats Users:** This green agent evaluates shopping prediction capabilities.
 Deploy it to test white agents, or use the reference implementations to build your own.
 See [AgentBeats Integration](#agentbeats-platform-integration) for details.

 ## Overview

-This **green agent** evaluates how well **white agents** (the agents being tested) can predict what a user will purchase on their next grocery shopping trip based on their purchase history.
-White agents must use a real e-commerce API to search for products, build a basket, and complete the task.
+This green agent evaluates how well white agents (the agents being tested) can predict what a user will purchase on their next grocery shopping trip based on purchase history.
+White agents use a real e-commerce API to search for products, build a basket, and complete the task.

 ### What is a Green Agent?